TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

 .. class:: SyncManager

-   A subclass of :class:`BaseManager` which can be used for the synchronization of processes.
+   A subkundi of :class:`BaseManager` which can be used for the synchronization of processes.
 Objects of this type are returned by :func:`multiprocessing.Manager`.